tapasmishra/tapasmishra.github.io/_posts/2021-06-17-Understanding-Kubernets-Part-1.md

 ### Scheduler

 Watches API server for any unscheduled pods and scheduled it on nodes.
-Evaluates the resource requirements for the pod in terms of CPU, memory and storage and make sure their availability before placing a pod inside a specific node of the cluster.
+Evaluates the resource requirements for the pods in terms of CPU, memory and storage and make sure their availability before placing these pods inside a specific node of the cluster.
 It's responsible to span the pods across all the nodes.

 ### Controllers